sachadavies/amads/paper.md

 # Statement of need

 We begin with some high-level observations will serve to provide the context and motivation for this topic.
 * Music computing is not a large field.
 There are wonderful, enthusiastic practitioners, but rather few of us relatively to more populous fields.
 * Related, music computing is somewhat disparate, with those practitioners spread out across the world, and with sub-fields like MIR, music theory, and music psychology having rather limited interaction, at least relative to the clearly shared goals, tasks, and data.
-* Educational resources can serve not only as material for preparing specific classes, but also as a vehicle for consolidating the field (e.g., the function of textbooks for teaching as reference books for experts).
+* Educational resources can serve not only as material for preparing specific classes, but also as a vehicle for consolidating the field e.g., textbooks can function both for teaching and as reference books for experts.
-* Code libraries can likewise serve as another gathering point, supporting both newcomers with "how to" guides and consolidating the field for expert practitioners.
+* Code libraries can likewise serve as another gathering point, supporting both newcomers with 'how to' guides and consolidating the field for expert practitioners.

-While audio (and signal processing) are relatively well served with code libraries (e.g., McFee et al.'s librosa) and pedagogical materials
+While some parts of the music computing landscape are relatively well served with code libraries
-(e.g., Müller: Fundamentals of Music Processing), relatively little exists by way of computational resources for other parts of music computing, including for so called "symbolic" music.
+(e.g., tool-based libraries for extracting data from audio), relatively little exists by way of libraries consolidating algorithms for research, and the coverage varies across music computing.

-There are several promising initiatives that draw together algorithms in a particular area of symbolic music computing.
+There are several promising initiatives that draw together algorithms in a particular area.
 These include
 "OMNISIA" (Meredith et al. for pattern finding in Java), "synpy" (Song et al., for rhythmic syncopation in Python).